 Julie created an ingenious tool called a Shrinkets bead mold that forms shrink plastic into shaped beads.
 Those can be combined with other beads to form focals, dangles, and more.
 I was sold.

-Julie’s article, Shrink Plastic Whimsy, appears in the September/October 2017 issue of Cloth Paper Scissors, which is on newsstands now.
+Julie’s article, Shrink Plastic Whimsy, appears in the September/October 2017 issue of Cloth Paper Scissors.
 You have to see the Wonderland’s Garden necklace she created—it’s magnificent.
 There’s even a downloadable template for the flower and leaf beads available in our Online Extras.
 I thought I’d finally give these beads a try, and I was not disappointed.

 Using Julie’s templates I traced a few flower shapes onto shrink plastic, cut them out, and punched a center hole.
 I’m guessing most of you have worked with shrink plastic—watching the sheets shrink up is half the fun.

 The beads were colored with colored pencil on the sanded side of the shrink film, and Julie has a great tip for this: Run a black colored pencil around the edge of the shape.
 This helps give the bead definition, and makes groupings of beads more cohesive.
 I discovered that baby wipes remove colored pencil, just in case your pencil goes awry.

 Julie recommends using colored pencils for coloring the beads, but how to decorate them is completely up to you.
 Experiment, try different color combinations—whatever you like.
 I used Prismacolor Premier Colored Pencils, and discovered that dots and lines work well to create fun patterns.
 Remember that the color concentrates when the beads shrink, and anything super detailed probably won’t show up.